PaulRosset/paulrossethings/src/contents/2019/canal-a-year/A year at Canal+.md

 We also have some great bonuses for entertaining.
 We got tickets for the Football match, tickets for stand up show and some others with serious price advantages.

-## When tech meet media entertainment
+## When tech meets media entertainment

 The field is vibrant in terms of technological subjects.